acquia/acquia_cms/DEVELOPING.md

 acli --version
 # You should see a version here.
 If not, be sure that /usr/local/bin is in your PATH.
 ```
-2. Run `acli auth:login` and follow the prompts.
+1. Run `acli auth:login` and follow the prompts.
 You will need to log in to your Acquia Cloud account and create a new API key and token, which you should save in a safe place.
 (You'll need them later.)
-3. Run `acli ide:create` and you will get a list of subscriptions to which you have access.
+1. Run `acli ide:create` and you will get a list of subscriptions to which you have access.
 You should see "Acquia Engineering" in there somewhere; enter the number for that one.
 If you are asked to link the cloud application to a repository, say "no".
 Enter a personally identifying label for your IDE, like "phenaproxima Acquia CMS".
-4. Wait 5 to 10 minutes while DNS propagates; go play with a puppy or have a cup of coffee.
+1. Wait 5 to 10 minutes while DNS propagates; go play with a puppy or have a cup of coffee.
 When propagation is done, you will see the URLs for your IDE and the Drupal site it is linked to, respectively.
 (Depending on your ISP and location, the CLI tool can time out while waiting for DNS propagation.
 If you encounter an error, try switching to an alternative DNS server.
 See https://docs.acquia.com/dev-studio/ide/known-issues/#creating-a-remote-ide-may-time-out-due-to-dns-propagation for more information.
 Don't worry -- your IDE is still being provisioned and will be accessible.
 Just run `acli ide:list` to see the IDEs in the subscription, which will include the URLs.)
-5. Run `acli ide:open`.
+1. Run `acli ide:open`.
 Choose the "Acquia Engineering" subscription, and the IDE you just created.
 It should open in your browser and you should see a "getting started" page.
-6. Click the "Setup ADS CLI" button and follow the prompts.
+1. Click the "Setup ADS CLI" button and follow the prompts.
 You'll need to enter the API key and token you created in step 2.
-7. Click the "Generate SSH key" button.
+1. Click the "Generate SSH key" button.
 When asked for a password, enter one that you can remember.
 When asked if you want to upload the SSH key to Acquia Cloud, say yes.
 Label your SSH key similarly to how you labeled the IDE, e.g. `phenaproxima_AcquiaCMS`, and upload it to Acquia Cloud.
 When prompted for the passphrase, enter the password you just created.
-8. Run `cat ~/.ssh/id_rsa.pub`.
+1. Run `cat ~/.ssh/id_rsa.pub`.
 Copy the SSH key and add it to your GitHub account.
 See https://docs.acquia.com/dev-studio/ide/start/#cloning-your-application-from-a-github-repository-to-your-ide for more information.
 Be sure to enable SSO for the newly added key, authorizing the Acquia organization.
-9. In the Cloud IDE's terminal, clone the Acquia CMS Git repository: `git clone git@github.com:acquia/acquia_cms.git ~/project --branch develop`
+1. In the Cloud IDE's terminal, clone the Acquia CMS Git repository: `git clone git@github.com:acquia/acquia_cms.git ~/project --branch develop`
-10. Install all dependencies:
+1. Install all dependencies:
 ```
 cd project
 composer install
-composer run post-install-cmd
 ```
-10. Install Acquia CMS, as detailed in the "Installing Acquia CMS" section below.
+1. Install Acquia CMS, as detailed in the "Installing Acquia CMS" section below.
-11. In the "Open Drupal Site" menu, choose "Open site in a new tab" and ensure you can see the Drupal site, and log in with the username "admin" and password "admin".
+1. In the "Open Drupal Site" menu, choose "Open site in a new tab" and ensure you can see the Drupal site, and log in with the username "admin" and password "admin".

 ### Installing Acquia CMS